In Compliance with

 Admission to Lake Elmo’s Sunfish Lake Park and to the Sally Manzara Interpretive Nature Center are free of charge.
 FREE events and programs are so marked.
 Registration and payment for most programs with fees is available on-line via Paypal, or contact the Event producer directly with the contact information shown.

-Regular Buckthorn Removal Day – Second Saturdays – We have the loppers, gloves, and poison.
+We have the loppers, gloves, and herbicide.
 Please contact George for further information or questions at 651-757-5610.

-Bruce the Bug Guy presents educational programs designed for a variety of audiences in different settings; from Bug Birthday Parties and small class-size groups to large events such as Science or Environmental Fairs.
-A typical program for K-5 audiences is a 45-50 minute presentation to 30 students or less.
-This program features a dynamic blend of Show ‘n Tell, storytelling, interesting facts and fun hands-on activities, including LIVE critters from the arthropod zoo.
+FREE – Bruce the Bug Guy presents a dynamic blend of Show ‘n Tell, storytelling, interesting facts and fun hands-on activities, including LIVE critters from the arthropod zoo.

 Second Saturdays weather permitting – regular volunteer Buckthorn Removal day

 Wednesday May 20th 6:00 PM – Spring for Nature dinner with author William Kent Kruger at Lake Elmo Inn Event Center – click on Fundraising Dinner tab to register and pay

 UPDATE April 3rd ….Spring for Nature fundraiser scheduled for May 20th – We are in a holding pattern as we wait to see how the coronavirus pandemic crisis unfolds.
 We may be forced to reschedule our fundraiser until we can safely be together.
 A decision will be made soon, and posted here.
 In the meantime it is a perfect time to buy, download or borrow one or two of Wm Kent Krueger’s books so you can get acquainted with them, and see for yourself why so many are excited about his being our speaker.